Information for the community

 Yes.
 Waterloo Region water is perfectly safe to drink.
 Water quality is highly regulated, and Waterloo Region’s water is of high quality.
 This is strictly a water supply constraint where demand outweighs available capacity.
 Visit our water quality webpage to learn more about how the Region monitors drinking water and ensures it is safe.

 Kitchener, Waterloo and parts of Cambridge, Wilmot and Woolwich are affected.
-These are the areas supplied by the Mannheim Service Area.
+Below is a map of the areas supplied by the Mannheim Service Area.
 View a larger version of the map

 The water capacity constraint was identified through ongoing work to update the Water Supply Strategy.
 The strategy looks at our current water supply sources, assesses future water demand, and investigates possible new water sources.